Skip to content

 Hiring Bar

-Vercel is a frontend cloud platform that enables developers to build, deploy, and scale web applications with zero configuration.
-The company is the creator and primary maintainer of Next.js, one of the most popular React frameworks in the world.
-Vercel's platform provides serverless functions, edge computing, image optimization, and analytics — all designed to make frontend deployment seamless.
-The company serves hundreds of thousands of developers and powers sites for enterprises like Washington Post, Under Armour, and Nintendo.
+Vercel is a frontend cloud platform that lets developers build, deploy, and scale web applications with minimal configuration.
+It is the creator and primary maintainer of Next.js, one of the most widely used React frameworks in the world, and its platform provides serverless and edge compute, image optimization, and analytics.
+Vercel powers sites for enterprises alongside hundreds of thousands of individual developers, and much of its stack (Next.js, Turbopack, SWC, the AI SDK) is open source.

 Culture & Values